CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 {% highlight html %}
 <h4>Layer controls</h4>
 <div id="buttons">
-    <button id="layer0">Toggle layer 0</button>
+    <button id="sublayer0">Toggle sublayer 0</button>
-    <button id="layer1">Toggle layer 1</button>
+    <button id="sublayer1">Toggle sublayer 1</button>
 </div>
 {% endhighlight %}

 Next, we need these buttons to trigger the events.
-We want them to hide or show our layers, so we need associate them with the `layer.hide()` or `layer.show()` methods.
+We want them to hide or show our layers, so we need associate them with the `sublayer.hide()` or `sublayer.show()` methods.
 We can do this with a little jQuery and an if/else statements.
-Put the following code block below the `forEach` statement, making sure you paste it between the curly braces on the callback function that's called when the window loads.
+Put the following code block below the createLayer construct, making sure you paste it between the curly braces on the callback function that's called when the window loads.

 {% highlight javascript %}
-var layer0Shown = true;
+var sublayer0Shown = true;
-$("#layer0").on('click', function() {
+$("#sublayer0").on('click', function() {
-    if (layer0Shown) {
+    if (sublayer0Shown) {
-        layers[0].hide();
+        sublayers[0].hide();
     } else {
-        layers[0].show();
+        sublayers[0].show();
     }
-    layer0Shown = !layer0Shown;
+    sublayer0Shown = !sublayer0Shown;
 });
 {% endhighlight %}

-This bit of script does the following: If a user clicks the DOM element with an `id` of `layer0`, CartoDB.js will hide or show `layers[0]` depending on its state (`layer0Shown` being true or false).
-Although not concise, you can control `layer[1]` by copying the block of code above and changing all the 0s into 1s.
+This bit of script does the following: If a user clicks the DOM element with an `id` of `sublayer0`, CartoDB.js will hide or show `sublayers[0]` depending on its state (`sublayer0Shown` being true or false).
+Although not concise, you can control `sublayer[1]` by copying the block of code above and changing all the 0s into 1s.

 Check out a JS Fiddle example.

 ### Layer opacity

-To wrap up our brief introduction to the layer methods, let's further control the display of our map by changing the opacity.
-Again appealing to jQuery, we simply copy the example code from the [UI slider widget](http://jqueryui.com/slider/#rangemin) and make small modifications.
+To wrap up our brief introduction to the layer and sublayer methods, let's further control the display of our map by changing the opacity.
+Again appealing to jQuery, we can simply copy the example code from the [UI slider widget](http://jqueryui.com/slider/#rangemin) and make small modifications.

 First place the following stags into the `<head>` tags:
 {% highlight javascript %}